aaronwtr/multimodal-drug-discovery/README.md

 ## Get started with few data

 We will start by a subset of this to experiment quickly ( 1/10 of the data) To download this dataset go to https://ml.jku.at/software/cellpainting/dataset/ (in https://github.com/ml-jku/hti-cnn) and download dataset00 then untar in some folder like images00.
 The metadata associated are in data/metadata.
+There is one train metadata and two test sets.
+Test_easy is molecules that the network as seen during training but not their related images and test_hard is molecules than the network has never seen.
 Some dataloader functions that returns image/structure pairs are in dataset.
 There is an example on how it works on test_dataloader.py

 ## Get started with baseline